 William Kerridge Haselden

-W.K Haselden was born in Spain on 3 December 1872, the son of Adolphe Henry Haselden, the English director of the Seville Gasworks.
+W.K Haselden was born in Spain on 3 December 1872, the son of Adolphe Henry Haselden, the English director of the Seville Gasworks, and his wife Susannah Kerridge.
 In about 1874 the family moved to Linares, where Haselden's uncle was running the family mining business.
 In 1877, during a holiday in England, Haselden's father caught pneumonia.
 He died in the following year, and Haselden remained in London with his mother, going to Charterhouse school.
 They lived off the family investments in mining until 1888, when these were sold off.

 On leaving school, Haselden obtained a post at Lloyds as an underwriter, through a family friend.
 However, he hated office routine, and spent a lot of his time "drawing pictures on the blotting-paper".
 Haselden was self-taught as an artist, but in 1902 he sold a caricature to the Sovereign magazine, which had been formed that year from the British Mining and Financial Review.
 Haselden recalled that the paper "was running a 'successful business man' series", and he submitted a cartoon of George Faber, one of the wealthiest underwriters at Lloyds.
 Haselden was offered a job on the Sovereign at £2.10s a week, and began drawing theatrical sketches and "a sort of political cartoon of my own invention."